 We are the state’s most experienced hospice providers, serving our communities for more than 40 years.
 Our care team includes board-certified hospice and palliative care physicians, hospice-certified nurses and personal care specialists (state tested nursing assistants), social workers, chaplains, bereavement counseling professionals, and volunteers.

-Because we are a not-for-profit hospice, we provide care regardless of your ability to pay.
-We enable you or your loved one to benefit from an array of complementary and innovative therapies and continue treatments that provide comfort.
+Because we are a not-for-profit hospice, we provide care regardless of a patient’s ability to pay.
+Our patients benefit from an array of complementary and innovative therapies and continue treatments that provide comfort.